Immediate Steps to Take After the Bus Accident

 If you or someone you know has been involved in a bus wreck, contact our legal experts for a free consultation at (323) 238-4683.

-Los Angeles Bus Accident Lawyers
+Los Angeles Bus Accident Attorney

-How to Make a Claim From a Bus Accident
+How to Make a Claim From a Bus Accident in LA

 If you’ve been involved in a public or private bus accident, there are important steps to take to protect your right to compensation.

-- Consult with a personal injury attorney
+- Consult with a Los Angeles personal injury attorney

 - Review evidence with your legal team